ninjah187/DotNetNinja/readme.md

 `User` class:
 - model representing user of application.

+`ISaltGenerator` with `RandomSaltGenerator` implementation:
+- service used to obtain salt for password hashing.

 `IHashManager` with `HashManager` implementation:
 - service used to generate and verify password hashes (PBKDF2 by default).